gangsterofboats/dotfiles/README.md

 * .sbclrc: For [Steel Bank Common Lisp (SBCL)](http://www.sbcl.org/)
 * settings.json and bindings.json: For the [Micro text editor](https://github.com/zyedidia/micro) (and using Nano-inspired keybindings)
 * .tcshrc: For the TENEX C shell (tcsh) (though I use fish now)
-* vimrc and gvimrc: For Vim and gVim
+* vimrc and gvimrc: For Vim and gVim (If I have to use it)
 * .zoidrc: For the Perl [Zoidberg shell](https://metacpan.org/pod/Zoidberg)
 * .zshrc: For the Z shell (uses [Oh My Zsh](https://ohmyz.sh/))